-8.5.3 Competitor's Team Cup Score
+- 8.5.3 Competitor's Team Cup Score - a.

-- a.
 Each competitor who has had a valid launch in a class which has had a valid competition day will receive a Competitor's Team Cup Score. - b.
 A Competitor's Team Cup Score is calculated as the competitor's day score minus the day score of the winner in that class, plus 1000. - 8.5.4 On each day that is valid in at least one class: - a.
-The Team's Daily Score will be calculated as the average of all the Competitors' Team Cup Scores from all classes that had a valid day, rounded to two decimal places). - Normally, pilots with no Team Cup Score will not be included in the average.
-The exception is given in (b), below. - b.
+The Team's Daily Score will be calculated as the average of all the Competitors' Team Cup Scores from all classes that had a valid day, rounded to two decimal places).

+Normally, pilots with no Team Cup Score (i.e did not launch but their class had a valid competition day) will not be included in the average.
+The exception is given in (b), below.
+Please note that this is a very narrow exception.

+- b.
 If, on any day on which at least one class in which a given team is represented has a valid competition day, and one or more team members do not have a valid launch in a class which has a valid competition day, and as a result the team's representation is reduced to fewer than two classes, then entries from unrepresented class(es) will be included in the average, until the minimum of two classes is met.
 Entries included in this fashion will have a day score of zero. - 8.5.5 Each day, a Team Cup Score is calculated for each team, as follows: the sum of the Team's Daily Scores, divided by the number of days that the team has had a Daily Score, (rounded to two decimal places). - 8.5.6 The Gold, Silver, and Bronze FAI Team Cup medals will be awarded to the three teams with the highest Team Cup Scores at the end of the competition.